 Tendinopathy is a term that describes ‘wear and tear’ within a tendon.
-This usually occurs due to a direct trauma to the Achilles tendon or more commonly through an increased load to the tendon over a period.
+This usually occurs due to direct trauma to the Achilles tendon, or more commonly, through an increased load to the tendon over a period.

-Usually the cause is due to a recent change in load, for example;
+Usually, Achilles tendinopathy is caused by a recent change in load, for example;

-We may need to strap/tape or add a heel raise to your shoe to deload the tendon through the day.
+As the Achilles tendon is sensitive to load changes, when treating the Achilles for pain, it’s important to reduce the load aggravating it.
+This means we may need to strap/tape or add a heel raise to your shoe to deload the tendon throughout the day.

-Assessment of the local muscles, ligaments and joints if vital.
-Acupuncture and specific muscle release work is essential to minimize pain and regain flexibility to the tendon as quickly as possible.
+Assessment of the local muscles, ligaments and joints is vital to recovering from Achilles tendinopathy, with techniques like acupuncture and specific muscle release work essential to minimising pain and regaining flexibility to the tendon as quickly as possible.

-Rehab involves regaining strength and flexibility to the tendon.
-The tendon needs to be gradually exposed back into exercise and as such the process for full rehabilitation can be slow at times.
+Achilles tendon strain rehab involves regaining strength and flexibility, and the tendon needs to be gradually exposed back into exercise to prevent further injury.
+As such, the process for full Achilles tendinopathy rehabilitation can be slow at times.

 If you think you’re experiencing Achilles tendinopathy and could benefit from Achilles tendon strain rehab, book a session at Scope Chiropractic in West End or Ipswich.